aamgalan/spatial_autocorrelation/README.md

 ![The trace of within-cluster squared deviations](plot-pub-75-15_spatial_skiena_trace_3-panel_lin-trans.png)

 This repository contains a simple algorithm for fast computation of spatial autocorrelation.
-The statistic and the algorithm are introduced in ICDM 2020 (archive link or DOI identifier).
+The statistic and the algorithm are introduced in ICDM 2020 (archive link: https://arxiv.org/abs/2010.08676).

 ## Dependencies